1Remote/1Remote.github.io/source/docs/usage/misc/help-translation.md

 ## How to translate

 1. fork and clone
-2. open file `glossary.csv` in `Ui\Resources\Languages` by `https://edit-csv.net`.
+2. open file `readme.md` in `Ui\Resources\Languages` and follow the instructions to create a new glossary file for your language.
-3. Add a new cloumn for your new language & Fill in the blanks.
-4. Run the python script `conver_glossary_to_xaml.bat`, it will analysis the glossary you edited, and fill the blank in it (using Google translate).
-Then new `.xaml` and `LanguagesList.cs` will be generated.

 !!! note
   - You may have to edit or remove the proxy in `glossary_maker.py`
   - Do not edit any `.xaml` / `.cs` files directly, they are auto generated from glossary csv file.